Wells Fargo Lowers Salesforce Price Target

 Salesforce’s Recent Performance

-In Q3 FY26 (ended Oct 2025), Salesforce raised FY26 revenue guidance to $41.45-41.55 billion (9-10% growth) and maintained 34.1% non-GAAP margins.
-Agentforce and Data 360 combined ARR neared $1.4 billion (114% YoY), with cRPO at $29.4 billion (11% up).
+In Q3 FY26 (ended Oct 2025), Salesforce raised its FY26 revenue guidance to $41.45-41.55 billion (9-10% growth) and maintained a 34.1% non-GAAP margin.
+Agentforce and Data 360’s combined ARR neared $1.4 billion (114% YoY), with cRPO at $29.4 billion (11% up).
 The Informatica acquisition bolsters data unification, processing 32 trillion records.

 Stock Market Impact

-CRM shares traded around $185-187 post-downgrade, with 50-day MA at $235 and 200-day at $241, reflecting a sharp pullback from 1-year highs of $330.
+CRM shares traded around $185-187 post-downgrade, with the 50-day MA at $235 and the 200-day at $241, reflecting a sharp pullback from 1-year highs of $330.
 Trading volume spiked modestly, but the stock dipped 1.3% amid analyst actions.
 Market cap sits at ~$174 billion, with P/E at 24.8.

 Analyst Consensus

-Despite Wells Fargo’s cut, 53 firms rate Salesforce Moderate Buy/Outperform (avg. target $314-318, up 72% from $184).
+Despite Wells Fargo’s cut, 53 firms rate Salesforce a moderate buy/outperform (avg. target $314-318, up 72% from $184).
 Recent trims include Mizuho ($340 to $280), UBS ($260 to $200), and Oppenheimer ($300 to $275), but bulls like Needham hold $400.
-GF Value estimates CRM significantly undervalued at $299.
+The GF Value estimates show that CRM is significantly undervalued at $299.

 Strategic AI Focus

-Salesforce positions as “#1 AI CRM” via Agentforce for autonomous agents, with 70% QoQ production accounts and 50% bookings from expansions.
-Over 18,500 deals since launch show enterprise shift from pilots to scale.
+Salesforce positions itself as the “#1 AI CRM” via Agentforce for autonomous agents, with 70% QoQ production accounts and 50% bookings from expansions.
+Over 18,500 deals since launch show an enterprise shift from pilots to scale.
 Data Cloud and platform growth (e.g., Slack up 19%) fuel the flywheel toward $60B+ revenue ambitions.

 Broader SaaS Context